jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-configuring-a-bucket.rst

 Set the CORS Configuration
 --------------------------

 Create a php file with following code.
-First create an AWS.S3 client service, then call the putBucketCors method and specify the bucket whose CORS configuration you want to set, and the CORSConfiguration as a `CORSRules JSON object <https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#shape-corsrule>`_.
+First create an AWS.S3 client service, then call the putBucketCors method and specify the bucket whose CORS configuration you want to set, and the CORSConfiguration as a :aws-php-class: `CORSRules JSON object </api-s3-2006-03-01.html#shape-corsrule>`.

 **Imports**